densenden/deep_thought/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an Issue for suggestions.

 ## 📜 License